nhsx/digital-health-insights/index.md

 While there is a 3% increase in 16-24s saying they find it easy to use their GP practises website to look for information or access services.
 Since 2018, there has been an 8% decrease for patients over 75 and a 5% decrease for patients with long term health conditions, saying it is easy to use their GP practises website to look for information or access services.

-{% include online_activities_ltc.html %}

-<p><b>Figure 3.</b> The proportion of online service use between survey respondents (with and without long-term conditions) that used an online services within the last 12 months (as of March 2021).
-Source: GP Patient Survey 2021.</p>

 However, of all these groups, patients with a learning disability are twice as likely to find GP practice websites ‘Not at all easy” to use than the national average.